baito6u/my-market-place/README.md

 Start the Development Server:
 cd server
-node server.js
+node server.js or firebase serve

-Server is running: Open your web browser and go to http://localhost:3000
+Server is running: Open your web browser and go to http://localhost:3000 or http://localhost:5000/my-market-place-1980/europe-west1/api

 Open the Application:
 cd client
-npm run dev
+npm run dev for development or npm run build:deploy for deploy to firebae

-Project is running: Open your web browser and go to http://localhost:5173 .
+Project is running localy: Open your web browser and go to http://localhost:5173 The application is deployed to Firebase and can be accessed on https://my-market-place-1980.web.app/

 Key Features:
 Home Page: Displays the latest products in a responsive grid layout.